 Here's an example of flextime in action: If you're a parent, you might start at 7 a.m., before the majority of the team arrives at work.
 Your early arrival allows you to be home in time to pick up your kids from school.
 On the other hand, if you're a night owl, you might shift your schedule so you start at 11 a.m. and make up the time by staying later in the evening.

 Policies vary by employer, of course, but choosing your schedule can be truly liberating.
 By making your work fit your personal life, instead of the other way around, you have a much better chance of achieving work-life balance.

-The Society for Human Resource Management reports that telecommuting is likely to continue to grow.
-Many firms feel that working remotely is one of the best employee benefits an organization can offer.
-In a survey by The Creative Group, one-third of advertising and marketing executives polled said telecommuting has increased among their creative staff in the past three years.
-Other sectors where telecommuting is a common practice include accounting and finance and information technology.
+Working from anywhere, at any time, is quickly becoming the norm at many companies, thanks to advances in technology such as cloud-based applications, online video and virtual meeting rooms.
+Many firms feel that working remotely is one of the best employee benefits they can offer to help workers maintain work-life balance.
 In fact, people who telecommute from home, or perhaps from a coffee shop, typically are more productive and have greater job satisfaction than in-office workers, according to an article by the Harvard Business Review.

 Many workplaces are adapting to meet the demands of modern families.
 One of the best employee benefits for parents is on-site child care.
 If your company offers it, you'll enjoy not only the perk of low-cost or free child care, but you'll also have comfort in knowing your children are nearby.